Expat Insurance Guide Spain (2026): Health, Home, Car & Visa Cover

 Private health insurance is required if you:

-- Applying for a long-stay visa
+- You are applying for a long-stay visa

-- Renewing residency without Social Security
+- You are renewing residency without Social Security access

-- Retired or not employed in Spain
+- You are retired or not employed in Spain

-- A student
+- You are a student

 A compliant policy must include: